bitfoundation/bitplatform/src/Templates/Boilerplate/Bit.Boilerplate/src/Client/Boilerplate.Client.Core/Data/README.md

 ```powershell
 Add-Migration InitialMigration -OutputDir Data\Migrations -Context OfflineDbContext
 ```
-You don't have to run `Update-Database` command, because client app should programmatically create database and tables on every device that runs the app.

 Or open a terminal in your Server project directory and run followings:
 ```bash
 dotnet ef migrations add InitialMigration --context OfflineDbContext --output-dir Data/Migrations --project ../Client/Boilerplate.Client.Core/Boilerplate.Client.Core.csproj
 ```

 *Note*: If you encounter any problem in running these commands, first make sure that the solution builds successfully.

+*Note*: You may not run `Update-Database` command, because client app should programmatically create database and tables on every device that runs the app using `DbContext.Database.MigrateAsync()` code.